top of page

 Fonts

 The key with choosing any font is that it should be clean and easy to read.
-See image below for an illustration of how different fonts can play out.
+See below for an illustration of how different fonts can play out.
+Click each font to see how it displays differently.

 Font Size